The Big Trees: Production

-The film was made with the cooperation of the Hammond and Carlotta Lumber companies, and was shot on locations in Humboldt County, California.
+The film was made with the cooperation of the Hammond and Carlotta Lumber companies, and was shot at locations in Humboldt County, California.

 Footage from Warner Brothers' 1938 Technicolor film Valley of the Giants is used throughout The Big Trees.
 The Big Trees is not a precise remake, but shares useful plot points.
 The climactic explosion of a logjam makes use of the destruction of the dam in Valley of the Giants.
 Costumes were designed to match the images in several scenes, notably when the red-shirted hero in each picture works his way along a train carrying huge cut trees in order to stop the caboose carrying his love interest from plunging into a gorge.
 The white-shirted villain survived his battle with the hero in the earlier.
 Alan Hale Jr. plays a lumberjack in this, wearing a very distinctive outfit—including a hat—like the one his father wears in Valley of the Giants.
-The Big Sky uses the long shot from Valley of the Giants of Ox (Alan Hale Sr.) sliding down a cable to have “Tiny” accomplish the same feat in this picture.
+The Big Trees uses the long shot from Valley of the Giants of Ox (Alan Hale Sr.) sliding down a cable to have “Tiny” accomplish the same feat in this picture.